bellsmith15/rock-paper-sissors-game/README.md

 * These commands were used for version control during project:

-    * git add . `example filename` - to add files before committing
+    * git add . - to add files before committing
     * git commit -m `example message` - to commit changes to the local repository
     * git push - to push all committed changes to the GitHub repository